kstojanovski/bowling/README.md

 This project has not profiles as the previous one but many unit test which were realized with the testing frameworks **Junit** and **Mockito**.
 Unit test coverage is over 90%.

+## Project: bowling-third-version

+This version was made with many classes which are separated into packages like:
+* model
+* calculation
+* process

+The process is decribed trough the many classes and the calculation are also done separately trough the classes.

+Unit test and manual test is also defined.

+This version is easier to understand because the natural flow of the process is build up int the splitted classes.
+Part of the calculation are done on setting the score value and the special cases like the spare and strike have extra calcualtion classes.